opportus/object-mapper/README.md

 echo $postDto->comments[1]->author->name; // bob
 ```

-Naturally, all that can get simplified with higher level `PathFinderInterface`
+Naturally, all that can get simplified with a higher level `PathFinderInterface`
 implementation defining these recursions automatically based on source and
 target point types.
 These types being hinted in source and target classes
 either with PHP or PHPDoc.

 This library may feature such `PathFinder` in near future.
+Meanwhile, you still
+can implement yours, and maybe submit it to pull request... :)